-Other interesting questions arise from trying to further understand the (full) group of isometries $\operatorname{Isom}(\tilde{X})$ of the universal cover of a hyperbolic P-manifold X. These groups will be discrete, and exhibit behavior which one would expect to be between that of tree lattices (particularly if all the chambers are isometric), and that of lattices in $\operatorname{SO}(n,1)$ .
+Other questions would include trying to further understand the (full) group of isometries of the universal cover of hyperbolic P-manifolds.
+These groups will be discrete, and exhibit behavior which one would expect to be between that of tree lattices, and that of lattices in SO(n, 1).